digiltd/oh-rtd-test/FS20-Binding.md

     fs20:baudrate=38400
     fs20:parity=0

+To connect to a networked CUL e.g. one made available by ser2net from a tuxnet device:
+    fs20:device=network:<my host ip>:<my port>

 ### Item configuration
 You can use SwitchItems and DimmerItems with this binding.
 You need to know the house address and device address of the device you want to receive messages or send messages to.
 To find these addresses you can start openhab in debug mode.
 The CUL transport will print all out all received messages.